History of Kombucha - part 3

 1995 was the year that brought us quite a few developments related to Kombucha.

-Also in 1995, but in February, Colleen Allen set up Original Kombucha at the beginning of Internet age, providing many people with much needed information about Kombucha.
+Also, in 1995, but in February, Colleen Allen set up a portal called Original Kombucha, which was right at the beginning of Internet age.
+That portal provided many people with much needed information about Kombucha.
 This was one of the first sources available at that time.
-This portal can still be found online, but under a different name (4*)
+This portal can still be found online, but under a different name (here)